FerrariDG/aws-mfa-tools/README.md

 To use this tool, you will need to create a `config` file with your `mfa_serial` identification and a `mfa_credentials` file with your access keys to the AWS account where `mfa_serial` is configured.

-The default path to all three files can be check using `aws-mfa-login -h`.
+The default path to all three files can be check using `awslogin -h`.
 If needed, it is possible to specify the path for each file, check the optional arguments.

 Example for a `config` file with profiles: